unvariance/collector/docs/nri-resctrl-plugin.md

   - Emitted when a pod is removed; the plugin deletes its resctrl group (best effort).

 Events are emitted on:
-- Initial synchronize: once per pod; then per-container only when a count changes
+- Initial synchronize: one `AddOrUpdate` per pod (initially reporting `total_containers = 0` and `reconciled_containers = 0`), followed by an event whenever either counter changes.
-- Pod sandbox create/remove
+- Pod sandbox lifecycle events (`RUN_POD_SANDBOX`, `REMOVE_POD_SANDBOX`).
-- Container create/remove: counts update only when transitions change reconciliation state
+- Container create/update/remove transitions that change the counters or the pod group state.

 ## Per-Pod Counters

 - `total_containers`: number of known containers for the pod
 - `reconciled_containers`: number of containers whose PIDs have been assigned to the pod group

-Counters only change when a container becomes known or transitions to Reconciled, or on removal.
+Counters increment whenever a container becomes known, increment again when it reconciles successfully, and decrement on removal.

 ## Retries